davefowler/baked/notes/architecture.md

 ## Templates

-Templates are very simple in AbsurdSite.
+Templates are very simple in Baked.
 They are just html files with javascript variables that are replaced with data from the database.
 It's just plain html and javascript so it's easy to understand and modify.
 The one enhancement is the addition of easy template inheritence.
 If the first line of the template is {% extends '<parent template> %} it will be rendered in the ${content} variable inside of the designated <parent template>

 For example: